r3dey3/st-wifi-devices/arduino_sketches/WW-DustSensor/README.md

 1. Scroll down and select **My Apps**
 1. Select **Simple LAN Device Manager**
 1. After a few moments, it should say **Select Devices (1 found)**
-1. Touch the Select Devices box and select the Checkbox next to **WoodWhispers Dust Deputy Light Sensor**
+1. Touch the Select Devices box and select the Checkbox next to **WoodWhisper Dust Deputy Light Sensor**
 1. Touch **Done** in the upper right, which will return you to the Discovery Started Page.
 1. Touch **Done** one more time.
 If everything was done correctly you should now have a new Thing in your list.

-## LED
+## Status LED
-The LED is used as a status when connecting to the network
 * 1 second blinks - The sensor is waiting for WiFi configuration.
 You have about 10 minutes to configure.
-* 5 second blinks - Attempting to connect to the network (probably won't see this often)
+* 5 second blinks - Attempting to connect to the network (probably won't see this)
 * Really fast blinking - Failed to configure network; restarting.
 This could occur if the configured network is down.
 * 0.25 second blinks - Waiting for reset attempt.
+* Off - connected to WiFi

+## Power LED
+* On if the device has power from a standard MicroUSB power cable.

+## Light Detected LED and Sensitivity adjustment
+* The LED lights up when the sensor detects light
+* To adjust sensitivity up turn the screw clockwise; I suggest having the light on, and turning the sensitivity to where the sensor just detects the light; this will prevent false triggers from the lights in the shop.
+I tested with a bright flashlight in a daylight lit room and was able to adjust the sensitivity to where the sensor was not detecting light without the flashlight.

-## Reset Configuration
+## Reset Configuration Switch
-Reset the sensor (unplug and plug back in, or hit reset button) once the LED starts blinking it the, click the 'Wipe Settings' button.
-If the LED goes solid then the settings have been reset.
-If the blink rate changes, then you need to try again.
+Unplug and plug the sensor back in.
+Once the Status LED starts blinking it the, push the 'Wipe Settings' button until the Status LED goes solid.
+If the Status LED goes solid then the settings have been reset.
+If LED continues to blink, the settings were not reset and you should try again.